-Add your name alongside others around the world demanding world governments kick Big Polluters out of COP27
+Add your name alongside others around the world demanding world governments kick Big Polluters out

 We write to you as people, activists, and community leaders around the world united in demanding an end to the corporate capture that has driven us to the brink of extinction.
 Around the world, we are already experiencing irreversible damage to the planet, and the loss of homelands, cultures, and ecosystems.
 And it is those among us that have contributed the very least to climate change that are paying the highest price–their lives and livelihoods.